BIMIB-DISCo/SARS-CoV-2-IHMV/README.md

 Rocco Piazza, Daniele Ramazzotti.
 Preprint available at : https://www.biorxiv.org/content/10.1101/2020.07.06.189944v1.

 ### License

-The scripts and software contained in this repository are distributed under an Apache License.
+All the software contained in this repository is distributed under an Apache License.